adutta/howtobuild_OpenCVCUDA_cpp/README.md

 The version of Visual Studio you need will be dependent on your compatibility requirements.
 Make sure you download the C++ support and it can build 64-bit.

-# GENERATE CODE WITH CMAKE
+# Generate Code with CMake
 1. Hit configure
 2. Check the following:
 * WITH_CUDA